hana2808/Loan_Project/README.md

 Additional engineered variables were added to df2 to support deeper analysis and modeling.
 This cleaned and enriched dataset (df2) was exported to a separate file and re-imported during the KPI calculation and data visualization phase.

+All the details of the study, including graphs and explanations, are available in the file **Projet_Data_Analyst.pdf**.

 ---
 ## Project Outline